JanssenProject/jans/docs/README.md

 ```

-Jans Authorization server have two operations `id` to `get/modify` its properties.
+Jans Authorization server has two operations `id` to `get/modify` its properties.

 - **__get-properties__**

-It returns all the information of Jans Authorization server.
+It returns all the information of the Jans Authorization server.

 ```text
 /opt/jans/jans-cli/config-cli.py --operation-id get-properties